xtdb/xtdb/docs/schema.md

 [Hexastore](https://redis.io/topics/indexes#representing-and-querying-graphs-using-an-hexastore)
 style.
-More likely the schema will know at least of the URI or references to other entities, as indexing all 6 permutations of each triplet takes up lot of space.
+More likely the schema will know at least of the URI or references to other entities, as indexing all 6 permutations of each triple takes up lot of space.

 The scalar data types can further be modelled closely on Datomic and the EDN data model, or say XML Schema to stay closer to RDF.
 Most